 Beef’s Nutritional Value

-Beef, on the other hand, is high in fats, especially saturated fats and we tend to eat processed beef such as sausages and salami more.
-So, we should restrict it to say about three to four times a month or on special occasions.
+Beef, on the other hand, is high in fats, especially saturated fats, and we tend to eat processed beef such as sausages and salami more.
+So, we should restrict it to, say, about three to four times a month or special occasions.

 Also, we should ensure the required amount of exercise every day and especially when we eat beef.
 Beef consumption has been linked to heart disease and certain types of cancers.
 However, more evidence is required to prove these theories.